Muhammad Ali & what the media didn’t say

 Normally, I don’t have time to comment on tags.
 I have a devil’s own job simply acknowledging most of them.
 On May 14 Edward Mauldin tagged me.
 He asked if I thought Cassius Clay was even better than Jack Johnson.
 Since I used to go to all the fights at Wembley & the Albert Hall & since I enjoyed participating in boxing training, it was a sport I particularly loved.
 So I spent a good few hours & I put together a piece I was very proud of.
 I posted it the next day –

 18 days later, the great man was dead.
 Having just written the piece above, I thought leave it to others.
 I’d only be repeating most of what I said.
 Why not wait till the dust settles & see what others say?
 Well I did so & I feel I’ve learned something as a result.
 As we all know there was probably no bigger name – Ali ranked with the JFK’s & the Lady Di’s of this world yet only now I realise the true extent of how media scumbags did one hell of a number on him.
 No secret was made of the fact he converted to Islam but I had no idea he tried to do so much for the Palestinians.
 This goes to show how much has changed since the advent of the Internet.
-Apparently Ali had been there several times but typical of the skulduggerous Zionists, these visits rarely made news.
+Apparently Ali had been there several times but typical of the skulduggerous Zionists, these visits received no publicity.

 Editor of Veterans Today the great Dr Kevin Barrett couldn’t have put it better when he said –

 “The mainstream media doesn’t want you to know one important thing about Muhammad Ali: His all-out, unreserved support for the liberation struggle of the Palestinian people against Zionist genocide.”